 If the Hazelcast cluster is configured to use a socket interceptor, you need to configure a socket interceptor for Management Center as well.
-You can click on the Configure Socket Interceptor button, enter the name of your socket interceptor class and the configuration parameters.
-Click the Configure button to save your configuration and enable socket interceptor.
-This class needs to be on your classpath when you're starting Management Center.
+Enter the name of your socket interceptor class and the configuration parameters.
+Then click on the Configure Socket Interceptor button to save your configuration and enable the socket interceptor.
+The class whose name you entered into the "Class Name" field needs to be on your classpath when you are starting Management Center.
 The configuration parameters you provide will be used to invoke the init method of your socket interceptor implementation if it has such a method.